NEXT plc – Annual report – 31 January 2026

 Shareholder engagement

-- Governance including Board composition.
+- Governance, including Board succession and composition.

 - Human rights and ethical trading.